All our on-demand cloud resources (compute, storage, IPs, …) are billed per hour.

 Each resource class you’re consuming under this package will be billed and featured separately on your invoice.

-IMPORTANT: Beware that powering off (or deleting) a server keeps its associated volumes and reserved IP addresses up, for which you’ll be invoiced.
+IMPORTANT: Beware that powering off, archiving or deleting a server keeps its associated volumes and reserved IP addresses allocated to your account, for which you will be invoiced.
 Be careful to properly stop or remove these dependent resources to prevent any surprising over-consumption.

 Volumes are billed depending on their size and how long you keep them: